AngelDRodas/AngelDRodas.github.io/index.md

 ---
 layout: single
-title: "My Projects"
+title: "Welcome!"
 ---

-Welcome!
 I'm a Mechanical & Aerospace Engineering graduate student at UC Davis.
 This site highlights some of my engineering and coding projects.

 ## Projects